jgm/lunamark/README.markdown

 made some major performance improvements.
 Khaled Hosny added the original ConTeXt writer.

-The `htmlparser` module is (c) 2009 by Christopher E. Moore, MIT licensed.
-It has been modified slightly by John MacFarlane.
+The dzslides HTML, CSS, and javascript code is by Paul Rouget, released under the DWTFYWT Public License.